 2. Rigid Pavements

-The plate theory assumes that the road pavement slab a medium-thick plate that is plane before loading and to remain plane after loading.
-Pavement slab experiences the bending due to wheel load and temperature variation and the resulting tensile and flexural stress.
+The plate theory assumes that the road pavement slab is a medium-thick plate that is plane before loading and remains plane after loading.
+Pavement slab experiences bending due to wheel load and temperature variation and the resulting tensile and flexural stress.

 Types of Rigid Pavements